Woman watching OTT platform

 • Maintaining consistently high levels of quality – very high standards are now expected by the digital distributors who influence much of the localisation that is commissioned by industry players.
 We have implemented automated testing wherever possible, and our system-driven workflow management ensures that manual linguistic quality control is engaged as necessary.
 In the case of dubbing operations, we have developed software to analyse the acoustic performance of recording environments to ensure they meet minimum specifications.

 • Ensuring security of client assets – the safekeeping of materials is of paramount importance.
-Our production facilities in Sheffield, London and Los Angeles are audited for security annually by the Trusted Partner Network.
+Our production facilities in Sheffield, London, Los Angeles, Dubai and Mumbai are audited for security annually by the Trusted Partner Network.
 Features to prevent the copying of assets and provide effective deterrents are implemented throughout our proprietary software and systems.
 During the period we enhanced features within our software that provide a high level of deterrent for copyright theft.

 • Delivering continuous availability – a failure in the group’s systems could lead to an inability to deliver services.
-This is addressed by operating redundant systems across multiple availability zones, a comprehensive disaster recovery programme and assigning staff from both UK and US facilities on each project.
-During the period the group moved all of its staff to working from home arrangements while delivering uninterrupted service and maintaining the same high standards of quality and security.
+This is addressed by operating redundant systems across multiple availability zones, a comprehensive disaster recovery programme and assigning staff from multiple facilities on each project.
+During the period the group operated a hybrid working model allowing staff to work from home and deliver uninterrupted service and maintain the same high standards of quality and security, as well as attending the office when required, without any interruption in productivity.

 • Operating a large freelancer network – the group’s capacity for processing orders is dependent, in part, on the network of freelance workers.
 The cloud software is enhanced on an ongoing basis to make the group’s systems increasingly attractive to freelance workers.
 Financial processes are designed to ensure that all freelancers are paid on time.
 A process of peer review is implemented in the group’s production systems to ensure that all work undertaken by freelancers is independently checked and verified and its quality is assured.

 • Recruiting and retaining suitable staff – the group’s ability to execute its strategy is dependent on the skills and abilities of its staff.
 We undertake ongoing initiatives to foster good staff engagement and ensure that remuneration packages are competitive in the market.
-We are adopting hybrid working as a permanent practice across the group following successful operations through the lockdown periods of the past year.
+We have adopted hybrid working as a permanent practice across the group which aids efficiency and staff retention.

 Seek to understand and meet shareholder needs and expectations